SignumJS

 })();

-It is essential to understand the concept of async/await and Promises in Javascript.
+It is essential to understand the concept of and in Javascript.
 Many functions of SignumJS require to communicate with remote servers and therefore you need to be familiar with asynchronous Javascript.

 Usage with bundles